OhioGirl93/CS104/README.md

 [Course Information](http://bits.usc.edu/cs104/syllabus.html)

-All code is written in C++
+Written in C++

 README files are found in each homework folder describing the assignments

-Highlight: hw8
+Highlight: hw8 for Amazon Project!